 First, humans can adapt to spinning in carousel type motion.
 Figure skaters particularly learn to spin many times on the spot, very rapid spins that would make anyone else sick.
 They start with just one or two rotations and gradually build up to eight, so that shows you get some adaptation to spinning motion.

-She spins so fast at times it's like a blur.
+She spins so fast at times it's like a blur, especially in the spin at the end.
 Anyone not accustomed to ice skating would get sick, but ice skaters get used to the spins, and adapt so they can spin without any problems at all.

 Note, that unlike ballroom dancers, she doesn't keep her head faced in one direction and whip it around.
 Her head spins around constantly, at the same rate as her body.